Measuring end-to-end impact

 Improve the functional energy efficiency of our radio access technology — now part of the lightRadio™ portfolio — by at least 75% between 2008 and 2015.
 We are on track to meet this goal.

 Alcatel-Lucent offers global product takeback, remanufacturing and recycling services for any type of telecom products regardless of vendor.
 Members of our global network of approved recycling vendors collect and recycle products that have reached their end of life.
 Customers are provided with an online request form to arrange equipment pick-up.
 Where possible, we participate in public recovery systems.

-In 2012, the company managed 7,481 metric tons of electronic waste.
-Of this, 389 metric tons of equipment and components were remanufactured and/or resold (142,470 circuit packs and 957 configured pieces of equipment).
-In 2012, we also avoided producing over 12,100 metric tons of CO2e by remanufacturing new equipment and components (instead of manufacturing).
-Approved recycling partners recycled 6,780 metric tons.
-Almost 97% was recycled or re-sold, less than 2% was treated by incineration and less than 2% was disposed of via secure landfill.
-In 2012, 26 new product families were added to our remanufacturing and resale operations.
-The overall number of Alcatel-Lucent product families under current remanufacturing/resale process grew from 45 in 2008 to 88 in 2012.
+We also avoided producing more than 6,280 metric tons of CO2e by remanufacturing new equipment and components.
+Approved recycling partners recycled 5,256 metric tons.
+Of this, 96% was recycled or resold, 2% was treated by incineration and 2% was disposed of via secure landfill.
+In 2014, 9 new product families were added to our remanufacturing and resale operations.
+The overall number of Alcatel-Lucent product families under the current remanufacturing/resale process has grown from 45 in 2008 to 103 in 2014.